mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 ## Testable predictions

 **Predictions**:
-1. EVERY approach today can be improved by compressing the ignored sources of data
+1.⁠ Every solver will improve once it starts compressing currently ignored data sources
-2. In EVERY approach, handcrafted tricks can be removed without reducing accuracy
+2.⁠ ⁠Once those are compressed, handcrafted tricks can be removed without losing performance
-3. In SOME approaches, removing handcrafted tricks will increase performance
+3.⁠ ⁠For some methods, performance will improve when you remove the tricks

 Note that the modifications required to execute (2) and (3) might be very complex.
+The appendix lists the ignore

 ***Steps to test***
 1. Take any ARC-AGI approach